mcidclan/psp-bewitched-alpha-blending/README.md

 This technique separates the alpha channel calculation and performs blending independently, then forces the result directly into the framebuffer output, enabling true alpha compositing between textures.

 ## How It Works
+1. **Shift alpha to green channel**: Use `sceGuCopyImage` with `GU_PSM_5650` format to shift both textures one pixel right, moving the alpha component into the green channel

-1. Extract and blend the alpha components from both textures separately
+2. **Blend isolated alphas**: Blend the alpha components (now in green) from both textures separately using fixed blending
+3. **Shift back the result**: Use `sceGuCopyImage` to shift the blended alpha one pixel left, restoring it to the alpha channel
-2. Blend the RGB components using standard alpha blending
+4. **Blend RGB components**: Perform standard alpha blending on the RGB components using the preserved alpha values
-3. Force the calculated alpha back into the framebuffer

 ## Usage
 ```c